 The weather in Bordeaux is generally mild, ranging from wet, temperate winters to pleasant, warm summers.
 You might find it somewhat disheartening that there’s no particular “dry season” in Bordeaux, but it’s this climate that enables the region to produce its excellent wines.
 At least, you’ll have good company to complain about the rain: Bordeaux has a sizable and active English-speaking expat community.

-2. Lyon: The Culinary Capital of France
+2. Retiring in Lyon: The Culinary Capital of France

 Between the Saône and Rhone rivers in the Rhone-Alps region of east-central France, Lyon has a faint yet distinct Mediterranean vibe, even though it’s three hours away from the coast.